 Your welcome to a new employee doesn't stop at assigning a desk and office.
 A mentor or buddy, introductions to coworkers, and new employee orientation are all a part of the picture.

-But, your new employee welcome starts with a letter that you send to the new employee.
-It cements your relationship and makes the employee happy that she came onboard.And, it provides needed information that the new employee needs to start the job.
-See sample new employee welcome letters.
+But, your new employee's welcome starts with a letter that you send to the new employee.
+It cements your relationship and makes the employee happy that he or she came on board.

 Need some guidance about writing effective employee recognition letters?
 These recognition letters give you examples of both formal and informal employee recognition—there is an appropriate recognition letter for any occasion.